 The cotton gin seen below was added to the landscape in 1947 as Ruff’s Gin House.
-Now bearing the name of Murray, the industrial building is presently used for storage.
+Murray signs hang from the building because the gin was made by the Murray Company of Texas.
+The name Murray appears on many other gins across the South (1).
+The industrial building is presently used for storage.
 It stands behind the 1840 Ruff Store.

 R.H.
 Lee and Company Auctioneers is located within another early 1900s building downtown.
 The brick structure has been an A-Model Ford dealership as well as a cotton warehouse.
 The business showcases its passion for antiques with a cashier’s window from the old Kershaw County Courthouse and carriage lights from Winthrop University.

-The water tower stands next to Murray Gin, behind the old Ruff Store, providing water to this town of about 300 people.
+The water tower stands next to the cotton gin, behind the old Ruff Store, providing water to this town of about 300 people.
 It also lets visitors to the charming village know that they have arrived at their destination.